 This is really relevant to what we’re going through at the moment, with unavoidable changes in business and the economy.
 It’s written as a fable about mice in a maze looking for cheese – but it acts as a model for leaders to learn to adapt to changes in the economic landscape – and survive.
 The book shows why those people who don’t like change behave as they do, the importance of having the right sort of people in your business – who are open to change.

 ✔ Rich Dad Poor Dad – Robert Kiyosaki.

 Powerful!
 This book has changed the life of so many people – certainly in terms of their perception of investment.
 This shows how to do this wisely.
 For example, knowing the difference between an asset and a liability – since the mistake most people make is to spend on liabilities.
 As an entrepreneur having achieved some success, you may wish to invest, and since many people become entrepreneurs to achieve financial freedom, this book advocates learning about finance, building wealth, and growth through investing.
 It reframes and simplifies investment.

-✔ 4-hour Working Week – Tim Ferriss.
+✔ The 4-hour Work Week – Tim Ferriss.